surf-visualization/blospray/README.md

     - This is not supported by OSPRay itself
 * Parallel rendering mode through MPI is supported by OSPRay, but not used in BLOSPRAY yet
-* Slice rendering and isosurfacing on volumes is not working yet
+* Slice rendering on volumes is not working yet
 * In interactive render mode when showing a camera view the rendered view does not match the scene
 * Many errors that can happen during scene sync between Blender and